Peter-Francois/Andy_website/README.md

 ## 📩 Contact

-For any inquiries, please visit the **📞 Contact** page on the website or reach out via email or phone.
+For any inquiries, please visit the **📞 Contact** page on the website.

 ## 📜 License